 During hot summer days, you can close the draperies particularly on windows that receive direct sunlight to minimise heat gain.
-Draperies tend to stay at cool temperature in summer because folds and pleats lose heat through convections.
+Draperies tend to stay at a cool temperature in summer because folds and pleats lose heat through convection.
 In winter, draperies prevent heat loss from the house, making it a little bit warmer without putting too much work for the heating system.

 To optimise draperies’ thermal protection ability, you need to hang them as close to the window as possible and let them fall onto the floor or windowsill.
-A cornice at the top of the draperies is also good idea.
+A cornice at the top of the draperies is also a good idea.
 Instead of using only one drapery for a big window, hang two draperies together to create tighter air space.
-The drapes should be on the sides, so the two draperies meet or overlap in the center; use magnetic tapes or Velcro to attach the drapes to the wall.
+The drapes should be on the sides, so the two draperies meet or overlap in the centre; use magnetic tapes or Velcro to attach the drapes to the wall.
 Such method creates better insulation that you can reduce heat loss by up to 25%.
 Draperies stay at more or less the same temperature as in the interior space as well.

 Roller blinds created using insulating fabric are best to prevent heat gain and loss.
 Cellular blinds or honeycomb shades can trap air within cells, making them efficient for energy-saving purpose.
 It is also recommended to install external blinds and awnings during hot summer days to help block the amount of light or heat from entering your house.
 When choosing external blinds, pick one that has white or near-white colour because it can reflect more heat back to the outdoor environment.